 Manistique is the seat of Schoolcraft County.
-The courthouse here is a fairly new ranch style building which does not photograph well.
+The courthouse here is a fairly new ranch-style building that does not photograph well.
 The only markers are the county’s war memorial in front of the adjacent sheriff’s office.

 Romney is the home state guy, of course.
 Mitt’s father George Romney was Michigan’s governor for many years.
 That will mean a lot.
 Residents of the U.P. (called “Yoopers”) are proud to be from Michigan.
 Local radio broadcasts Detroit Tigers games, not the Milwaukee Brewers even though Milwaukee is a shorter drive than Detroit for most yoopers.

-At the same time these are exactly the kind of voters Rick Santorum is banking on.
-They are Catholic, working class, rural, Democratic historically but not afraid to switch parties.
+At the same time, these are exactly the kind of voters Rick Santorum is banking on.
+They are Catholic, working-class, rural, Democratic historically but not afraid to switch parties.
 Michigan’s is an open primary, meaning that registered Democrats can cross party lines to vote in the Republican primary.
-This might boost Santorum’s turnout in the U.P., and apparently his campaign has picked up on this possibility and has scheduled a Santorum campaign rally in the U.P.’s largest town of Marquette.
+This might boost Santorum’s turnout in the U.P., and apparently, his campaign has picked up on this possibility and has scheduled a Santorum campaign rally in the U.P.’s largest town of Marquette.
 (Info here.
-Link was good as of 2/25/12)
+The link was good as of 2/25/12)